 Vermont Regional Office of the Peace Corps

 The Peace Corps Recruiting Office at the University of Vermont provides assistance to individuals curious about or interested in applying to Peace Corps.
 The recruiter will answer questions you have about Peace Corps, put you in contact with area Returned Peace Corps Volunteers (RPCVs), or help you with the initial steps of the applications process.
 Although located on the UVM campus, the regional office assists all area residents.
-Working in collaboration with the Boston Regional office and the Green Mountain Returned Peace Corps Volunteer Association, the UVM office serves as an information and educational resource to area educators, community groups and individuals.
+Working in collaboration with the East Region and the Green Mountain Returned Peace Corps Volunteer Association, the UVM office serves as an information and educational resource to area educators, community groups and individuals.

 - What is the Peace Corps?